|8,300 page views|

 3 stars for fun, 2 for rock, 1.5 for abundant loose rock, 3 for history buffs, 2.5 for the setting, 2.4 overall.

 Set of wires, 1 set of cams blue Alien to #3.5 Camalot or #4 Friend, a few hexes can be nice, a dozen slings (24 in) with some extra slings.
 Ice axe optional.
 Helmet essential.
 Warm clothes.

-Best to climb this on a weekday.
-Consider other routes if you are unfortunately enough to be climbing under other parties above on Kiener's or on Broadway above the route!
+It is best to climb this on a weekday.
+Consider other routes if you are unfortunate enough to be climbing under other parties above on Kiener's or on Broadway above the route!